Environmentally Preferable Purchasing

 - EPP Case Studies

 - Products with Recycled Content.
 One aspect of EPP is buying products with recycled content.
 Less energy is typically required to make a product with recycled content, even when transportation is considered, so buying products with recycled content offers greater environmental benefits as compared to products made from virgin materials.
-Also, buying products that are reusable or recyclable extends the use of the materials they contain and contributes to a truly cyclical and sustainable material flow.
+Also, buying products that are reusable or recyclable extends the use of the materials they contain and contributes to a truly cyclical and sustainable materials flow.

 - Buy Recycled Resources.
 Extensive listings of online resources for purchasing recycled-content products and other environmentally preferable products.